 Orchard Weed Control—a Quick Overview:

-Orchards are a system of compromises, developed over a period of years, and one aspect of management is usually interwoven with many others.
+Orchard management requires attention to various details, and the grower is required to keep up with a rapidly evolving set of tasks in sequence, and starting at the proper times.
 The management of the orchard soil cover is vital to the over-all orchard health and productivity.
-While we continue to look for a better system of cover management, the mowed grass cover between rows with a four to eight foot wide herbicide-treated band under the trees has proven over the past fifty years to be the best compromise in Pacific Northwest orchards.
+While we continue to look for a better system of orchard ground cover management, the mowed grass down the middle of the rows with a three to eight foot wide herbicide-treated band under the trees has proven over the past fifty years to be the best orchard surface practice in Pacific Northwest orchards.

-During the early years of orcharding in the Northwest, clean cultivation, mud, stuck tractors (if you didn't use horses) and soil erosion were common in the region's orchards, as rill irrigation and mechanical weed control were the only tools available.
-Trees were grown on 32 foot centers, to better allow cross-cultivation for weed control.
+During the early years of orchard production in the Northwest, clean cultivation, mud, stuck tractors (if you didn't use horses) and soil erosion were common in the region's orchards, as rill irrigation and mechanical weed control were the only vegetation management tools available.
+Trees were grown on 32 foot centers, planted in a "diamond" pattern to improve cross-cultivation with a harrow for weed control.

 The development of herbicides for orchard use in the 1950's allowed the development of sprinkler irrigation and grass cover crops.
-Trees could be planted closer, increasing yields and increasing the efficiency of labor.
+At that time, research clearly demonstrated the positive effects and good tree response that occurred as a response to weed control.
+Trees could be planted closer together, often as close as 18 - 20 feet row width, a radical idea.
+This resulted in higher yields and increasing the efficiency of labor.
 The mowed grass cover provided a permanent soil cover to prevent soil erosion, and provide a firmer surface for farm machinery.
-Very little, if any, soil leaves the modern orchard during heavy precipitation or irrigation.
+Therefore, in response to this change in crop cover management, very little soil leaves the modern orchard during heavy precipitation or irrigation.

 |The area under the tree row can not be properly mowed, and would become a thick tangle of annual and perennial weeds if left to grow.
 Various methods have been tried over the years to cut down this growth, including mechanical tillage, mulches, and flaming.
 Each one of these alternatives work, but often are very time consuming, expensive, and are carried out, usually, by people intentionally trying to avoid the use of synthetic pesticides.
 These methods are not free of problems: see a picture of flame damage to the lower portion of some pear trees.